“A piercing pain”

 At first, there is nothing.

-Then a thin glow cracks the darkness in front of me.
+Then, a thin glow cracks the darkness.

 I blink slowly and come back into my body.